Lorien Trust: Erdreja

 Within the Factions, players organise themselves into semi-independent groups (e.g. The Chaos Guild).
 Each group usually has some kind of common purpose (a military unit, for example, or a trading company), and many players will put great effort into giving their group a strong identity.

 In addition to the Factions, there are also a number of international Guilds, whose In Character role is to provide training and support for members of different professions.
-Out of Character, the Guilds also help to administer the LT system - the Mages' Guild, for example, handles the distribution of spell-cards (OOC items needed by players of magic-using characters).
+Out of Character, the Guilds also help to administer the LT system - the Armourers Guild, for example, handles the creation of player-crafted weapons and armour.

 In the early years of the LT, Erdreja was conceived as an open gameworld: players were allowed to play any kind of character they wished.
 Over time, the problems of maintaining continuity in such a free-flowing system, coupled with the growing prevalence of LARPs with closed gameworlds, led the LT to exert some control over the types of character permitted in the system.
 That said, there is still a wide variety of races and character roles available to players.
 The races, like much of the rest of the gameworld, are drawn from fantasy literature: